Digital Twin technology for decarbonising any built environment.

-VE Gaia is the ideal tool for architects and designers during early feasibility stages.
+IESVE is the ideal tool for architects and designers during early stage design.
 Helping to meet sustainable design goals and deliver healthy, zero-carbon buildings.
-Users can carry out early feasibility studies across:
+Users can carry out early stage studies including:

 Undertake sustainable master planning and urban design from the earliest project stages, even when data is sparse or non-existent.
 Go beyond just zoning and massing and integrate analysis across a wide range of sustainable metrics. iCD, a plug-in to SketchUp, is scalable from a simple campus, to a wider community or city, new or pre-existing and can be used to investigate:

 With keynote speakers from the Royal Institute of British Architects (RIBA), this on-demand webinar discusses the RIBA 2030 challenge, its Sustainable Outcomes Guide and the role Building Performance Evaluation has in meeting them.
 As well as the implications and opportunities for architects and urban designers, and highlights from recently developed tools from IES specifically designed to meet these challenges.